t1/pomx/README.md

 The Polyglot project has an XML format that goes exactly this way.
 The other file formats use an even more compact format by simply separating the GAV fields with colons.
+This is less explicit, but the GAV coordinates are common enough, nowadays.
 In XML this could look like this:

 ```xml